2026 Hyundai Ioniq 6 vs Tesla Model 3: Best EV Sedan?

 Range and charging

 On paper the range is nearly identical — 361 miles for the Ioniq 6 LR RWD vs 358 for the Model 3 LR RWD.
-Real-world Fuelly and PlugShare data put both between 290 and 320 miles in mixed driving at 70 mph with climate control active.
+Real-world data puts both between 290 and 320 miles at 70 mph with climate on.
 Neither will leave you stranded on a normal day.

 Where the Ioniq 6 wins decisively is charging speed.
-The 800-volt architecture allows 350 kW peak DC fast charging — the fastest of any non-Porsche/Audi EV available today.
-A 10–80% charge in approximately 18 minutes means a road trip stop is as short as a gas station fill-up with a coffee.
-The Model 3's 250 kW ceiling (still class-leading among non-Hyundai/Kia EVs) means roughly 25 minutes for the same charge window.
+The 800-volt architecture allows 350 kW peak DC fast charging — the fastest of any non-Porsche/Audi EV you can buy.
+A 10–80% charge in about 18 minutes turns a road-trip stop into a coffee break.
+The Model 3's 250 kW ceiling (still class-leading among non-Hyundai/Kia EVs) means roughly 25 minutes for the same window.

-Verdict on range and charging: Ioniq 6 wins on charging speed; range is a wash.
+Verdict on range and charging: Ioniq 6 on charging speed; range is a wash.

 Charging network

-This was Tesla's clearest advantage for years.
-The Supercharger network is larger, more reliable, and faster to navigate than any third-party network.
-With the Ioniq 6 now supporting NACS (Tesla's connector standard, adopted industry-wide), Ioniq 6 owners can also use Superchargers via the Hyundai app — closing much of the gap.
+This was Tesla's clearest edge for years.
+The Supercharger network is bigger, more reliable, and easier to navigate than any third-party option.
+With the Ioniq 6 now on NACS, its owners can use Superchargers via the Hyundai app — closing most of the gap.
+In practice, Tesla still has more chargers in more places, and the Supercharger experience (plug in, it just starts) remains smoother than the Ioniq 6's app authentication.
+Narrowing, but real.

-Verdict on charging network: Tesla Model 3 wins, but less than it used to.
+Verdict on charging network: Model 3 wins, by less than it used to.

 Driving feel

-The Ioniq 6 is quicker (5.1 vs 5.8 seconds 0–60 in LR RWD spec) and has a lower drag coefficient (0.21 Cd — one of the lowest of any production car) that contributes to its highway efficiency.
-The steering is direct, the suspension well-damped, and the overall driving experience is polished and confident.
+The Ioniq 6 is quicker (5.1 vs 5.8 to 60 in LR RWD) and slipperier (a 0.21 drag coefficient, one of the lowest of any production car), which helps its highway efficiency.
+The steering is direct, the suspension well-damped, and the whole thing feels polished and confident.

 The Model 3 is the better driver's car.
-Steering feel is sharper, the chassis communicates more, and the regenerative braking calibration (especially in "One Pedal Driving" mode) is more intuitive after a short learning curve.
-The performance versions (Model 3 Performance, Ludicrous) have no equal at the price.
+The steering is sharper, the chassis talks more, and the one-pedal regen is more intuitive after a short learning curve.
+The performance versions have no equal at the price, and I won't pretend otherwise.

-Verdict on driving: Model 3 wins on engagement; Ioniq 6 wins on straight-line performance at base trims.
+Verdict on driving: Model 3 on engagement; Ioniq 6 on straight-line pace at base trims.

 Interior and software

 The Ioniq 6's interior is more conventional — in a good way.
-Physical buttons for climate and volume exist.
-The instrument cluster shows traditional information in a logical layout.
-Build quality is excellent; the materials at SEL and Limited trims are genuinely premium.
-The 12.3-inch infotainment screen runs Hyundai's well-organized software with Android Auto and Apple CarPlay standard.
+Real climate and volume buttons exist, the cluster shows traditional info logically, build quality is excellent, and SEL/Limited materials are genuinely premium.
+The 12.3-inch screen runs Hyundai's well-organized software with CarPlay and Android Auto standard.

 The Model 3's interior is polarizing.
-The single 15.4-inch center screen controls everything — mirrors, steering wheel adjust, wipers, climate, gear selection.
-There are almost no physical controls.
-The minimalist aesthetic is striking.
-The software is mature and fast.
-But if you prefer physical controls for daily tasks, the Model 3 will frustrate you.
+One 15.4-inch screen controls everything — mirrors, wheel adjust, wipers, climate, gear selection — with almost no physical controls.
+The minimalism is striking and the software is mature and fast, but if you like buttons for daily tasks, it'll wear on you.
+Tesla's OTA cadence is also faster and more substantial; Hyundai updates the Ioniq 6 over the air, just less often and with smaller features.

 May 2026 incentives